Martyrdom in Judaism: Maccabean Revolt and Book of Maccabees

 1 Maccabees and 2 Maccabees recount numerous martyrdoms suffered by Jews resisting Hellenization, being executed for such crimes as observing the Sabbath, circumcising their children or refusing to eat pork or meat sacrificed to foreign gods.

 During the Maccabean Revolt from 167 to 160 BCE, during at least seven wars between the Jews and the Seleucid Greeks, tens of thousands of Jews died in battle or were killed as martyrs, including some of the original Maccabees.
-Some of the best known Jewish martyrs of this period is the story of the woman with seven sons and Eleazar (2 Maccabees).
+Some of the best known Jewish martyrs of this period is the story of the woman with seven sons, Eleazar (2 Maccabees) and the suicide of Razis.

 The Jewish holiday of Hanukkah commemorates and celebrates the miracle of the triumph of the Jews against the ancient Greeks and of Judaism and Torah over classical Greek culture.

 A number of Maccabees died as martyrs.
 Judah Maccabee, the leader of the Jewish revolt against the Seleucid Greeks was killed in the Battle of Elasa (160 BCE) and together with his men, they died as martyrs.
 Jonathan Maccabee was captured by a Seleucid king and executed.
 Eleazar Maccabee was killed in the Battle of Beth Zechariah (162 BCE).
 Simon Maccabee was assassinated in 135 BCE.